Tomwolverine/exprs3/readme.md

 * Deploy your server to the internet
 * Test your API with a headless browser like Postman

+Add a link to your [deployed API](https://tom-express3.herokuapp.com/) here.

 ## Notes

 * Your server should include appropriate CORS headers